ducktypecoder/npm-package/readme.md

 Clone the project and run it alongside the ducktyper app.

-Be aware of whether you are hitting the development or production web urls.

-NOT YET IMPLEMENTED: allow an option, '--development', to set the commands to use the local development app url (http://localhost:3000).
+Run ducktypecoder with the flag '-d' or '--development' to use the local development app url (http://localhost:3000).